pablojimeno/blog/source/blog/2013-03-24-eurucamp-hackdays-2.html.markdown

 As the last hackdays, eurucamp hackdays 2 will take place at [co.up](http://co-up.de).
 The event will take place on **April 6 and 7**.
 You can drop by at any time after **9:00** in the morning on both days, doors will be open by then.
 The event is open-ended.
 Try to contact one of the organizers beforehand if you want to come in late at night.

+## Projects

+### Rubymonsters

+The [Rubymonsters](http://twitter.com/rubymonsters) will visit us!
+The rubymonsters are a monday evening study group started by [@svenfuchs](http://twitter.com/svenfuchs) and [@fidothe](http://twitter.com/fidothe).
+They code waffles, sunshine and world peace.
+If thats not a project that everyone can get behind, I don't know what is.

+### Padrino

+[Padrino](http://padrinorb.com) is a Ruby web framework.
+It is based on [Sinatra](http://sinatrarb.com) and provides an easily costumizable environment to build complex web applications.
+We have a core member and a few users around that want to revamp the guides system.

 ## Contact

 You can find us on: